-If you are an Ubuntu user, you can follow the same procedure followed in windows.
-Establishing the VPN server in Ubuntu is also a very complex and time-consuming process.
+If you are an Ubuntu user, you can follow the same procedure in windows.
+Establishing the VPN server in Ubuntu is a very complex and time-consuming process.
 For more details, you can refer to how to set up an OpenVPN server in Ubuntu.
-In summary, the following are the essential steps you need to follow for creating a VPN server in the Ubuntu server.
+In summary, the following are the essential steps you need to follow to create a VPN server in the Ubuntu server.

 You can also use OpenVPN in Raspberry Pi to set up a VPN server.
-This is again a pretty complicated process if you directly install OpenVPN and manually fo the configurations.
+This is, again, a pretty complicated process if you directly install OpenVPN and manually do the configurations.
 But you can quickly achieve this by using the install script PiVPN.
 In that process, first, you need to download the script from the PiVPN GitHub page.

 This can make the configuration setup easier through a setup wizard.
 Follow up the build your own Raspberry Pi VPN guide to know exactly the steps to execute.

-As described above, although it is cheaper, turning your own computer into a VPN server can be pretty cumbersome.
+Although it is cheaper, turning your computer into a VPN server can be pretty cumbersome.
 In that case, another alternative solution is to use a VPN router with an integrated VPN server setup capability.
-It is good if the router you buy supports a more secure VPN protocol other than PPTP, like the OpenVPN protocol.
+It is good if the router you buy supports a more secure VPN protocol than PPTP, like the OpenVPN protocol.